-From a collector’s standpoint, Easter’s Pikachu 055/SM-P is rising quite substantially for a card that was given away as a free promotional release.
-The last PSA 10 sold at PWCC auctions on eBay at the end of February for $460 and recent solds show a stable price point currently around that mark.
+From a collector’s standpoint, Easter’s Pikachu 055/SM-P is quite pricey for a card that was given away as a free promotional release.
+The last PSA 10 sold at on eBay at the end of March for $475 and recent solds show a stable price point currently around that mark.
 As far as the other cards in this collection go, due to the lack of dedicated artwork, there seems to be a very low population and a low price to match.

 Focusing on Pikachu, this card is everything we know and love about Japanese Pikachu promos.
 For starters, we don’t often see a female Pikachu in artwork with its heart-shaped tail, and holding a small Easter basket surrounded by eggs is the kind of festive card people love.
 Illustrator Hanako, uses the holo pattern from Japanese holos to create a contrasting mirror-finished combined with their art style and a pinstripe wallpaper background in pastel colours – this card is incredibly cute and one to add to any Pikachu collection.

 John-Anthony Disotto – Ludkins Media Editor-in-Chief